ccollicutt/tanzu-service-routing-workshop/README.md

 ...
 ```

-* NOTE: The initial user inclusions have been created, but without the rewriting.
-This is because the root-inclusion will remain invalid until all the objects exist.
+* NOTE: The initial user inclusions HTTPProxy objects have been created by the adm, but without the rewriting rule.
+This is because the root-inclusion will remain invalid until all the objects exist and if using external DNS, the hostname will not be created (until the root inclusion is valid).

 * Review the existing inclusion

 ```
 kubectl get httpproxies.projectcontour.io $USER -oyaml
 ```

 * Update the user inclusion to include the rewrite rule